Farama-Foundation/MAgent2/README.md

 This maintainenace was primarily done in the service of the [PettingZoo library](https://github.com/Farama-Foundation/PettingZoo).
 PettingZoo is the easiest way to use environments in this library, and has comprehensive documentation of them.

 ## Requirements
-MAgent supports Linux and macOS and Python 3.6+
+MAgent2 supports Linux and macOS and Python 3.6+

 ## Install instructions